ANMarianne/ANMarianne.github.io/index.md

 ### About me
 I am a PhD Student at the University of Goettingen working on Graph Convolutional Networks and Spatial Statistics.
 I am honoured to be supervised by Pr.
 Dominic Schuhmacher.
 I am interested in developing Graph-based machine learning methods and investigating their mathematical foundations pertaining to their robustness and Interpretability.
 I am currently working on applications using Spatial data.

-Previously I was an AI Resident in the GoogleBrain Accra Lab where I worked on frequency analysis to improve the robustness of Deep Neural Networks.
-I also  was a research Intern in the Deep Learning Embedded group at DeepMind in London.
-I was part of the first cohort of the African Master's of Machine Intelligence in Rwanda.
-Before that, I completed the AIMS Cameroon Master's in Mathematical Sciences as a Mastercard Scholar, where I graduated with honours and as the second best female student.I also a Master in Physics from the University of Yaounde I.
+Previously I was an AI Resident in the Google Brain Accra Lab where I worked on frequency analysis to improve the robustness of Deep Neural Networks.
+I also  was a research intern in the Deep Learning Embedded group at DeepMind in London.
+I was part of the first cohort of the [African Master's of Machine Intelligence](https://nexteinstein.org/aims-launches-first-of-its-kind-african-masters-in-machine-intelligence-at-rwanda-campus/) in Rwanda.
+Before that, I completed the AIMS Cameroon Master's in Mathematical Sciences as a [Mastercard Foundation Scholar](https://mastercardfdn.org/all/scholars/), where I graduated with honours and as the second best female student.
+I also hold a Master in Physics from the University of Yaounde I.

 In addition to Machine Learning research, I am also passionate about Physics, especially Nonlinear Optics.
-I am currenly investigating the propagation of Few-cycle pulses in both Magnetic and non-magnetic Materials.
+I am currenly investigating the propagation of Few-cycle pulses in magnetic and non-magnetic materials.
 Please check out our paper on this [topic](https://opg.optica.org/josab/abstract.cfm?uri=josab-37-11-a331) that was published in the Journal of Optical Society of America.

-Co-lead of Bel's AI Initiative, I am part of the WIMLDS Yaounde chapter, and member of KMERAI.
+Outside of research, I am an advocate for promoting the study of AI and STEM by underrepresented communities, especially in Africa.
+I am co-lead of [Bel's AI Initiative](https://www.linkedin.com/company/79720797) which conducts outreach about AI in Central Africa with a focus on rural area communities.
+I also serve as a mentor to Bel's AI members.
+I am part of the [WIMLDS Yaounde chapter](http://wimlds.org/about-the-yaounde-team-2/), and co-organiser of [KMERAI](https://sites.google.com/view/kmerai-2021/home?authuser=0) events.

 If you would like to connect, please reach out at: nabemgnigni at aimsammi dot org